ABOUT

 Equally comfortable conducting orchestras and choirs, Mariana served as the Associate Director of Choirs at Princeton University.
 In this role, she co-directed the Princeton University Glee Club along with its new ensemble, Alegría, a choir dedicated to Latin American & Latino repertoire.
 As Associate Director, Mariana conducted orchestral ensembles of the collegiate and professional level, including a performance with NYC artist-led collective, Decoda.

 Mariana is passionate about accessible-music education and community music making.
 She has worked as a teaching artist with the Yale School of Music, Music in Schools Initiative and Trenton Arts at Princeton, conducting the choral ensembles.
 She served as the Director of Trenton Youth Singers, a youth choir for public school students in the greater Trenton area.
 In her role as Program Associate for Trenton Arts at Princeton, Mariana helped coordinate the “The Neighborhood Music Project” in conjunction with Princeton University Concerts, where she worked with artists such as Conrad Tao, Caleb Teicher, Sheku and Isata Kanneh-Mason.
-In 2024, Mariana started a choir at the Carver High School of Engineering and Science in North Philadelphia.
+Mariana currently runs a choir at the Carver High School of Engineering and Science in North Philadelphia, which she founded in 2024 in collaboration with Curtis.

-As a consort singer, Mariana has the pleasure of performing with acclaimed professional choirs in the United Kingdom and the United States.
+As a singer, Mariana has the pleasure of performing with acclaimed professional choirs.
 In 2024, Mariana joined the roster of the Jason Max Ferdinand Singers and made her debut in a Juneteenth performance beside Wynton Marsalis.
-In 2019, Mariana sang as a guest artist with Grammy-nominated choir Tenebrae, as part of their Russian Treasures regional tour.
-She sang with the consort group Gallicantus in Death of Classical’s concert series presenting Mass for the Endangered, written by Sarah Kirkland Snider.
+In 2019, Mariana sang as a guest artist with Grammy-nominated Tenebrae as part of their Russian Treasures series.
+She sang with the consort group Gallicantus in Deathof Classical’s concert series presenting Mass for the Endangered by Sarah Kirkland Snider.
 Mariana has workshopped and premiered roles in new operas and music theater pieces, as well as performed solo recitals of Latin American and Spanish repertoire.

 As a composer, Mariana explores themes of memory, grief, and cultural dissonance.
 She presented her original song cycle, La Casa del Árbol: An Immigrant’s Story of Loss and Forgiveness as her senior thesis.
 She is a past recipient of the Louis Sudler Prize in the Arts and the Edward T. Cone Memorial Prize, both presented annually to a graduating senior who has demonstrated excellence in performance, execution, or composition in one of the arts.

 Mariana has conducted ensembles in the United States, Europe, and Mexico, including a performance in Centro Cultural Ollin Yoliztli in Mexico City.
 For three years, she served as Music Director of Princeton Camerata, a chamber orchestra championing new works.
 At Curtis, Mariana is also mentored by Jim Ross and Dr. Ford Lallerstedt.
-Further conducting studies include masterclasses with Gustavo Dudamel, Jonathon Heyward, and Joseph Young.
+Further conducting studies include masterclasses with Gustavo Dudamel, Ken-David Masur, and Jonathon Heyward.

 In 2021, Mariana graduated summa cum laude from Princeton University.
 She received her Masters of Music in Orchestral Conducting at the University of Maryland, studying under David Neely.
 In her career, Mariana seeks cross-disciplinary collaborations as a means of centering underrepresented stories.
 As an educator, Mariana offers private lessons in musicianship at all levels, voice, and conducting.